marcelee0713/InsureChain/README.md

 The URL of Candid UI will be shown once you ran `npm run setup`.

-1. Find the signUp function and create an account.
+1. Find the signUp function and create an account, make sure to set **isInsuranceCompany** to enter it "FALSE".
 2. Find the signIn function and sign in to get your userId.
 3. Find the getUserProfileData and paste your userId, then it'll show your analyzed data.